-A meeting of the reorganized advisory committee of the Community House was held Friday evening, April 25, at the home of J. Gorton Marsh, with representatives present from the Men's Club, the Women's Club, the Community Council, the American Legion, the Gardens Players, the Gardens Mothers' Club, and the Church-in-the-Gardens.
+A meeting of the reorganized advisory committee of the Community House was held Friday evening.
+April 25, at the home of J. Gorton Marsh, with representatives present from the Men's Club, the Women's Club, the Community Council, the American Legion, the Gardens Players, the Gardens Mothers' Club, and the Church-in-the-Gardens.
 The committees on ways and means and on building were also represented.
+Thurlow M. and means and on building were also represented.
 Thurlow M. Gordon was chosen temporary chairman, and Gardner Osborn temporary secretary.
 The following were elected members-at-large of the committee: E. J. O'Shea, Guyon L. C. Earle, Dr. P. G. Cole, Robert C. Adams, and Robert McKee.
 Herbert Chase and Dr. J. A. Corscaden were chosen alternates.
-Chairman Gordon was authorized to appoint such committees as he might deem advisable.
+Chair-man Gordon was authorized to appoint such committees as he might deam advisable. might deem advisable.